Master Guitar Fingerpicking Patterns: A comprehensive guide

 Here is another example of using a repeating bass pattern.

-Creating sequences within a picking pattern
+Fingerpicking pattern 11: creating sequences within a picking pattern

 Another to consider when playing picking patterns is to create sequences to avoid sounding too repetitive.
 The sustaining note in measure two creates some space within the pattern.
 The sequence from measures 1 to 2 is repeated in measures 3 and 4.

-Fingerpicking exercise 1 – Alternating fingers, same bass note
+Fingerpicking exercise 1 – alternating fingers, same bass note

 The following exercises will help you to develop your technique and create more independence for each finger.
 I’ll be using an E minor chord for these exercises but you can apply this to other chords using 6 strings.